oracle/weblogic-kubernetes-operator/documentation/3.2/content/userguide/managing-domains/domain-lifecycle/startup.md

 Changes to the `serverStartState` property do not affect already started servers.

-### Domain lifecycle sample scripts
-Beginning in version 3.1.0, the operator provides sample scripts to start up or shut down a specific Managed Server or cluster in a deployed domain, or the entire deployed domain.

-**Note**: Prior to running these scripts, you must have previously created and deployed the domain.

-The scripts are located in the `kubernetes/samples/scripts/domain-lifecycle` directory.
-They are helpful when scripting the life cycle of a WebLogic Server domain.
-For more information, see the [README](https://github.com/oracle/weblogic-kubernetes-operator/tree/main/kubernetes/samples/scripts/domain-lifecycle/README.md).

 ### Common starting and stopping scenarios

 #### Normal running state